EpohDespair/Project-1/README.md

 * The unemployment rate of those with a bachelor’s degree or greater in the COVID Recession began at 1.9% in February 2020 and peaked at 8.4% in April 2020.

 ### Conclusion:
+* P - Value: A p-value is a measure of the probability that an observed difference could have occurred just by random chance.
+* Typical values for are 0.1, 0.05, and 0.01.
+These values correspond to the probability of observing such an extreme value by chance.
 Although there are noted differences observed, the differences failed to reach significance.

 ##### Dot Com: